 - non-performing notes

-the borrower or the trustor, the lender or the beneficiary, and the trustee.
-The Trustee is the person who actually purchases the property and in the end, if the trustee is paid as promised, then they won’t have any claim to the property.
-Remember though that in a trust deed investment
+that aren’t in a mortgage; the borrower or the trustor, the lender or the beneficiary, and the trustee.
+You might already know that the Trustee is the person who actually purchases the property.
+You should also understand that if the trustee is paid as promised in the contract, then they won’t have any claim to the property.
+However, in a trust deed investment

-, if the borrower does in fact default then trustee takes back the mortgaged property.
+, it is know that if the borrower does end up defaulting, then trustee takes back the mortgage and therefore, the property.